Key Learning Points

 … these would have totally different approaches in Chinese medicine!

 What is it?
-For a start both your skin and your breathing are 'ruled' in Chinese medicine by your Lungs.
+For a start in Chinese medicine your Lungs rule both your skin and your breathing.

 On this page we’re concentrating on allergy induced asthma.
 So if allergy induced asthma is not your problem, try one of the following: